Mine clearance organization: No More Landmines

 No More Landmines was a United Kingdom-based humanitarian landmine relief charity.
 The charity focused on landmine and unexploded ordnance removal, mine risk education programmes, and rehabilitation of survivors of landmine injuries.
 No More Landmines was established in May 2005 as the UK administrator of the United Nations Association Adopt-A-Minefield campaign, which has cleared over 21 e6m2 of affected land since 1999.
 The trust ceased trading on 15 June 2009 and passed its assets on to the Mines Awareness Trust.

 Norwegian People's Aid

 Norwegian People's Aid (NPA) is one of Norway's largest non-governmental organisations, founded in 1939.
-Based upon the principles of solidarity, unity, human dignity, peace and freedom, NPA is involved in more than 400 projects in 30 countries.
+NPA is involved in more than 400 projects in 30 countries.
 NPA has been involved in mine action since 1992.
 Cambodia was the first country where NPA started mine clearance and the organisation has grown considerably since then.
 NPA sits in the CC of the ICBL and the core group of LM and participates in different activities with SWG and SAC.
 As of December 2011, NPA was involved in mine action in sixteen countries in Africa, Asia, the Middle East, and Europe.